How to use a cat litter tray

 Accidents at home

-If your cat is toileting regularly at home, please consult your vet, as it may be health related.
+If your cat is toileting regularly at home, please talk to your vet, as it may be a sign of a health problem.